ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 it as starting node instead of the document root.

-The root selector `$` should be prefered to the current item selector `@` when a path relative to the current item is not required.
+The root selector `$` should be prefered to the current item selector `@` when a path relative to the current item is not required or when no current item can be defined

 In what follows, the semantics of each selector are defined for each type of node.